Data Engineer

 • Strong analytical skills and the ability to understand complex data structures.

-• Experience using Microsoft Azure.
+• Experience with Microsoft Azure.

-• Software Engineering specifically Python.
+• Software engineering specifically Python.

 Why Work for Us

-• 25 days annual leave plus bank holidays
+• 25 days annual leave plus bank holidays.

-• Buy and sell annual leave scheme
+• Buy and sell annual leave scheme.

-• Refer a friend scheme
+• Refer a friend scheme.

-• Company pension
+• Company pension.

-• Company sick pay schemeLife assurance scheme
+• Company sick pay scheme.

-• Bluelight Card – 100s of discount and cashback options
+• Bluelight Card – 100s of discount and cashback options.

-• Career development opportunities, dedicated reward framework and multiple learning opportunities
+• Career development opportunities dedicated reward framework and multiple learning opportunities.

-• Performance review with a training and development plan
+• Performance review with a training and development plan.

-• Great team and working environment
+• Great team and working environment.

 About CHEC

 CHEC has a nationwide portfolio of community hospitals and clinics operating in a unique hub‑and‑spoke model.
-We are proud to have a role alongside colleagues in the NHS, offering patients the choice of access to essential procedures and help achieve the best possible clinical outcomes.
+We are proud to have a role alongside colleagues in the NHS offering patients the choice of access to essential procedures and help achieve the best possible clinical outcomes.
 We continue to expand our community‑based offering of vital healthcare to patients across England including ENT (Ear, Nose and Throat) and Dermatology services.

 As An Employer

 As an employer CHEC offers a great place to work and an enthusiastic team to work within.
-Amongst the benefits of becoming a CHEC team member are:

-• Access to Work
+Access to Work

-Employment Type : Unclear
+• Employment Type: Unclear

 #J-18808-Ljbffr